mozilla/remote-settings/docs/adr/adr_003_bundling_collection_data.md

 ## Pros and Cons of the Options
 ### Option 1 - Build bundles on attachment upload/removal
-Everytime an attachment is uploaded or removed, the attachment is added or removed to the bundle, within the request/response cycle.
+Every time an attachment is uploaded or removed, the attachment is added to or removed from the bundle, within the request/response cycle.

 This would be implemented in `kinto-attachment` code, in charge of uploading the attachments to the storage backend.